itemduper/reorg_case_study/README.md

 php artisan db:seed
 ```

-Once your database is generated, you will need to ingest the data.
+Once your database is generated, you will need to ingest the dataset.
 For initial ingestion, and basic testing, I would recommend running the following command.
 This will attempt to ingest the entire dataset, however testing can be completed with any amount of records, so you can interrupt with Ctrl+C after a few thousand records are ingested.

 ```
 php artisan data:ingest